 How to Focus Your Lens

-Since there’s space between your lens and your camera, don’t be surprised if you encounter light leaks.
+Since there’s space between your lens and camera, don’t be surprised if you encounter light leaks.
 To counter this issue, move to a spot where the light doesn’t directly hit your camera.

 Take Advantage of Light Leaks

 Light leaks are ugly in most cases.
 But they can also create interesting looks if you learn how to use them to your advantage.
 The secret is to ensure the lens flare doesn’t obstruct your main subject.
 And you can do this by turning on your Live View.

 How to Avoid Dust Spots When Freelensing

 Freelensing isn’t a practice that camera manufacturers would recommend photographers do.
-It produces cool effects, it can affect the performance of your camera if you’re not careful.
+It produces cool effects.
+But it can affect the performance of your camera if you’re not careful.

-A critical issue you’ll encounter when freelensing is your sensor could gather a lot of dust.
-When there’s a gaping space between your lens and your camera, all sorts of particles can get in.
+A critical issue when freelensing is that your sensor could gather dust.
+When there’s a gaping space between your lens and camera, all sorts of particles can get in.
 Consequently, your pictures could end up with many tiny spots caused by dust on the sensor.

-How to Recreate Freelensing Digitally
+How to Recreate Freelensing With Apps or Software